dmh247365/node_jsnad/README.md

 `require` is a global function, it takes in one argument which is the path of the target module we want to load.
 The `require` function returns a object that is exported from the target module.

-`module.exports` is initially a blank object.
+`module.exports` - module is an object, which contains a property called exports which is a blank object.

 ### **Aside:** ###
 **Client side:-**